roedoejet/mothertongues/docs/cli.rst

 Use this to export dictionary or data to a particular format.

-For example, ``mtd export germanic_languages.txt raw-xlsx output.xlsx`` would export every language in a file called germanic_languages.txt as an xlsx file called output.xlsx.
+For example, ``mtd export your_language_config_file.json raw-xlsx output.xlsx`` would export the dictionary defined in a file called your_language_config_file.json as an xlsx file called output.xlsx.

-``mtd export germanic_languages.txt web output_dir`` would export all files to a directory called output_dir.
+``mtd export your_language_config_file.json web output_dir`` would export the dictionary defined in your_language_config_file.json to a directory called output_dir.

-Export types prefixed with raw just export raw data from the language resources.
+- Export types prefixed with raw just export raw data from the language resources.
-Exporting to js/json will create both a config and dict_cached file needed for MTD front ends.
+- Exporting to js/json will create both a config and dict_cached file needed for MTD front ends.
-Exporting to web will export a frozen website version
+- Exporting to web will export a frozen website version

 .. note:: API will not work as static site.